oracle-livelabs/adb/shared/adb-mcp-server/configure-cline/configure-cline.md

     - **Password:** `QwertY#19_95`

   When prompted to open Visual Studio Code, click **Open** (or **Yes**) to return to VS Code and complete authentication.

-  ## Option 10B: For Bearer Token

-  Confirm your `Authorization: Bearer <token>` header is present in `cline_mcp_settings.json`.
-If the token is expired, generate a new token and update the configuration.

 11. Restart Visual Studio Code if necessary.
 12. Return to the MCP Servers **Configure** tab, you should now see **OpsDatabase** listed and running indicated with a *Green* light.